-While there, I learned a few things along the way (such as making sure you set a time limit for working there!) that I hope can help you as a volunteer and/or parent.
+While there, I learned a few things along the way (such as making sure you set a time limit for working there!).
+I hope those lessons can help you as a volunteer and/or parent.

 Kids love book fairs

 I watched my kids and others who say they hate reading walk in with huge smiles on their faces.
-I heard them talk about the newest character in a series I didn’t even know existed.
-I heard them give each other summaries of previous books they have read and I even witnessed kids recommending books to each other.
+They talk about the newest character in a series I didn’t even know existed.
+They give each other summaries of previous books they have read and I even witnessed kids recommending books to each other.

 It felt like I was in a different world and it felt good.
-It felt good to know that even though my kids never showed me how much they loved to read, they along with their friends, actually loved books!
+It felt good knowing that even though my kids never showed me how much they loved to read, they and their friends actually loved books!
 Seeing that excitement made my 2 hours fly by quicker than I ever expected!

 Don’t be cheap … or forget the tax